 This varies depending on your airline.
-Some airlines will allow kittens to fly from 8 weeks old, which is useful if you’re using a trusted breeder in a distant location.
+Some airlines will allow kittens to fly from 8 weeks old, which is helpful if you use a trusted breeder in a distant location.
 Others will require the cat to be older, up to 16 weeks, before they fly.

 What documentation do you need?

-Your airline will tell you what information you need to provide to show that your pet is able to fly.
+Your airline will tell you what information you need to provide to show that your pet can fly.
 The paperwork might involve your cat’s vaccination records, or they may need a fit-to-fly certificate from your veterinarian.

 Should I sedate my cat for a flight?

-Most cats can fly without too much stress without the need for sedation.
-You should never sedate your cat without having consulted your veterinarian.
-If your cat is prone to panic in stressful situations, your veterinarian will discuss your options with you.
+Most cats can fly without too much stress and the need for sedation.
+You should never sedate your cat without consulting your veterinarian.
+If your cat is prone to panic in stressful situations, your veterinarian will discuss your options.